jaykchen/demo-RAG-chatbot-web/README.md

 ## Mannully keep most recent 3 answers revelant to the current question

 To answer questions wtih RAG, the bot uses long context from the source/carrying a heavy chat history, considering that the bot's historical answers have denser information about the user's intention and what has been found in the source.
 It's more cost-effective to use the answers as part of the context to enrich the bot's knowledge.
 Because the user may switch topic/diverge to unrelated topics, this code filters out historical answers that are not very relevant to the current question.
-Again, a hypothetic answer is used to make the filtering more precise.
+Again, a hypothetical answer is used to make the filtering more precise.

 ## Mannully calculate similarities between questions, answers, source material, etc.

-It's very efficient to get embeddings for short chunk of text from an API, and it's also very efficient to
+It's very efficient to get embeddings for short chunk of texts from an API, and it's also very efficient to
 - do the filtering of historical answers by calculating the cosine distnaces of the embeddings of each answer and the current question
 - evaluate whether current question is about the source materials, so as to engage the RAG logic

 without making additional round trips to LLM.

-Below are almost the same with the main branch.
+## Below are almost the same with the main branch.

+Execpt for `LLM_API_KEY` additionally needed for this branch.

 If you want to build locally, make sure you have installed Rust and added the `wasm32-wasi` target.